 Do you have those special pregnancy tables with holes cut out for the belly?

 oh, noooooo.
 (Do they still sell those??? ) While they are a novel idea, tables with removable "plugs" for breasts and belly do not adjust or support the body adequately.
 One size does NOT fit all when it comes to gestational bodies.
-I DO have an advanced orthopedic cushioning system that go on top of a standard massage table, that enable you to lie face down (or on your side if you prefer) comfortably and safely.
+I DO have an advanced orthopedic cushioning system that goes on top of a standard massage table and adjusts to your growing body, that enables you to lie face down (or on your side if you prefer) comfortably and safely.

 Do I get to lie face-down during a pregnancy massage?